by Stuart Penney

 July 22-25: Joan appeared at the Newport Folk Festival, duetting with Donovan on “Colours.”
 On the final day of the festival Bob Dylan went electric for the first time, stunning the Newport crowd

 October: Released in October 1964, Joan’s current album at the time of the London march was Joan Baez/5.
 Her sixth album Farewell Angelina (Fontana TFL 6058) was released almost exactly a year later and was her only LP issued during 1965.
-The PVC coat she is pictured with on the cover of Farewell Angelina is the same one she wore during the London march.
+The red PVC coat she is pictured with on the cover of Farewell Angelina is the same one she wore during the London march.
 The LP cover photo by Richard Avedon was taken on June 18 in New York.

 Also in October 1965 several photos from the May 29 march were used in a feature about Joan in the British teen magazine Rave.
 Titled “When Joannie Goes Marching Home,” the piece carried a quite bizarre sub-heading “A Girl In A Girl’s World becomes A Girl In A Man’s World as this month it takes a look at Joan Baez, folk star beautiful, protest marcher extraordinary”